 BCSSE 2019 Reports:

 The National Survey of Student Engagement (NSSE) measures student engagement through 10 Engagement Indicators and 6 High Impact Practices.
 The survey is administered at San Francisco State every three years.
-Results from the most recent 2020 administration are posted below.
+Results from the most recent spring 2020 administration are posted below.
+The first-year student response rate was 35% and the senior response rate was 34%.

 NSSE 2020 Reports: